prontog/blog-entries/a_simpler_way_to_create_wireshark_dissectors_in_lua.md

 1. Start a server with `nc -l 9001`
 2. Start *tshark* with a display filter with the protocol name: `tshark -Y 'sop'`.
 Note that sometimes this approach might hide some Lua errors.
 Then you can repeat the test using `Wireshark` instead of `tshark`.
-3. Connect with a client and send one or more messages from a file: `cat messages.txt | nc SERVER_IP 9001`
+3. Connect with a client and send one or more messages from a file: `cat conversation.txt | while read line; do echo -n "$line"; sleep 1; done nc 9001`.
 4. If lines appear in the filtered *tshark* output then the test was successful.

 If you finish testing, you can save the captured frame to a file for future tests.